Alan Dershowitz: Legal and teaching career

 After law school, Dershowitz clerked for Judge David L. Bazelon (pictured), whom he has described as one of his most influential mentors.

 After graduating from law school, Dershowitz was a law clerk for Chief Judge David L. Bazelon of the U.S. Court of Appeals for the District of Columbia Circuit from 1962 to 1963.
 Dershowitz described Bazelon as an influential mentor.
 He has said, "Bazelon was my best and worst boss at once....
 He worked me to the bone; he didn't hesitate to call at 2 a.m.
 He taught me everything—how to be a civil libertarian, a Jewish activist, a mensch.
 He was halfway between a slave master and a father figure."
 From 1963 to 1964 Dershowitz clerked for the Justice Arthur Goldberg of the U.S. Supreme Court.

 Dershowitz told Tom Van Riper of Forbes that getting a Supreme Court clerkship was probably his second big break.
 His first was at age 14 or 15, when a camp counselor told him he was smart but that his mind operated a little differently.
 He joined the Harvard Law School faculty as an assistant professor in 1964, and was made a full professor in 1967 at age 28, at that time the youngest full professor of law in the school's history.
 He was appointed as the Felix Frankfurter Professor of Law in 1993.
 Dershowitz retired from teaching at Harvard Law in 2013.
 He is a Distinguished Senior Fellow at the Gatestone Institute.
 Throughout his tenure at Harvard, Dershowitz maintained his legal practice in both criminal and civil law.

 Notable clients

-Dershowitz's clients have included such high-profile figures as Patty Hearst, Harry Reems, Leona Helmsley, Jim Bakker, Mike Tyson, Michael Milken, O. J. Simpson and Kirtanananda Swami.
+Dershowitz's clients have included such high-profile figures as Patty Hearst, Leona Helmsley, Jim Bakker, Mike Tyson, Michael Milken, O. J. Simpson, Kirtanananda Swami, Jeffrey Epstein, and Donald Trump.